queensland quintessential

 Thanks to the 4-hour delay in Japan and the long, long outdoor walkway connecting the international and domestic terminals in Cairns, I missed my morning connection to Sydney.
 This might have been bad news for my Mum and Dad down on the NSW Central Coast who were dying to meet me, but it was an opportunity for me.
 In the spirit of One Mile at a Time, I scented freebies.
 Unlike the bearded guys in the queue behind me, who had missed their flights out of general tardiness, I had a valid excuse... the Great Tohoku Earthquake.
 To be fair, I had kind of ambled my way along the long walkway from the international to domestic terminals, weighed down by my luggage, and ogling at all the flowers.
 I suppose if I had run, I would have made it, but I was now on tropical time.
 I didn't care if I was late!
 By the time I made it to departures and waited in line for my serve, the plane was already out on the runway.
 D'oh!
 I hadn't slept properly in at least a week, due to all the aftershocks and radiation fears in Tokyo, and I hadn't really eaten either.
 But at least I was safe, on Australian soil, and in one of the most beautiful cities in the southern hemisphere.
 As Lucky at One Mile at a Time would say, being bumped can be a blessing.

-Most people get the train from Cairns up to Kuranda, and then return to the coast by cablecar.
-The idea being that at the end of the day you might be a little tired, and the cablecar ride is bound to perk you up.
+Most people get the Scenic Train from Cairns up to Kuranda, and then return to the coast by Skyrail cablecar.
+The idea being that at the end of the day you might be a little tired, and the cablecar ride is bound to perk you up, and you get to see the view front on as you slide on down.
 It is the old travelling maxim: save the best to last!
-But my Dad is not the most patient man, so we had to deal the whole thing the wrong way round...
-Before too long we were out of the lush cane fields and into the outskirts of town.
-The suburbs were classic country Queensland, but with an undeniably international edge.
+But my Dad is not the most patient man, so we had to deal the whole thing the wrong way round... skyrail up, then train back down at the end.
+A bus took us from our hotel (Bohemia Resort) to Freshwater Station, where you board the cablecar.
 Rustic houses on stilts to protect themselves from floods, but plenty of foreigners around with their foreign ways.
 It seemed like every taxi driver in town was an Indian.
 There was some Indian looking architecture as well.

 Cheered by this unexpected detour on my return to Sydney, I took a right turn hoping to catch the sea.
 What I found was the wide river and the place they call Trinity Wharf.
 I passed the Barrier Reef Hotel on the way.